realshouzy/auto-file-sorter/README.md

 ## Usage

 Simply place files into the tracked folder, and the tool will automatically sort them for you.

+## Excpetion handling

+Most exceptions will be logged in a log file.
+If an exception should occur, the program will handly gracefuly by exiting with exit code 1, except in cases where an exception is encountered while moving a file.
+This is due to threading and ensures that everything gets properly garbage collected.
+This behavior is specifically implemented to address threading concerns and ensure proper garbage collection.
+In such cases, the respective thread will exit, while the main program continues its execution.
+Ultimately, the user has the option to stop the program manually.
+This approach allows for proper cleanup and termination of resources.

 ## Contributing